Desmond O'Malley: In opposition

-Following the 1973 Irish general election Fianna Fáil were ousted from government for the first time in 16 years by Fine Gael and Labour, who had agreed to a pre-election pact to form a coalition should they win.
+Following the 1973 general election Fianna Fáil were ousted from government for the first time in 16 years by Fine Gael and Labour, who had agreed to a pre-election pact to form a coalition should they win.
 In 1974 O'Malley cast doubts over the Fine Gael and Labour brokered Sunningdale Agreement, declaring "Ireland is one Ireland, one nation, one country because God made it one".
-O'Malley also opposed the Coalition's attempts to end the ban in Ireland of the sale of contraceptives.
+O'Malley also opposed the government's attempts to end the ban in Ireland of the sale of contraceptives.
 When a supreme court judge declared that "the deterrence of fornication and promiscuity" was "a legitimate legislative aim and a matter not of private but of public morality", O'Malley publicly agreed.
 O'Malley's view on this matter would evolve over time and later in his career, radically alter his relationship with Fianna Fáil.

 Fianna Fáil majority

-At the 1977 general election, Fianna Fáil received a 23-seat majority in Dáil Éireann and O'Malley became Minister for Industry and Commerce at a time when Ireland's economic fortunes were going into rapid decline.
+At the 1977 general election, Fianna Fáil received a 23-seat majority in Dáil Éireann.
+O'Malley was appointed as Minister for Industry and Commerce at a time when Ireland's economic fortunes were going into rapid decline.
 In 1979, following Jack Lynch's resignation as Taoiseach and leader of Fianna Fáil, two candidates fought in the leadership election, George Colley and Charles Haughey.
 O'Malley and Martin O'Donoghue managed Colley's campaign, but Haughey won.
 Colley and O'Malley retained their positions in the government, but O'Donoghue's department was scrapped.